HookturnDigital/acf-remote-sync-docs/Disabling local field groups.md

-# Disable local field groups
+# Disabling local field groups

 By default, ACF Remote Sync will list all field groups for sync — this includes field groups registered via PHP or field groups loaded via ACF JSON.
 If you wish to prevent local field groups from remote sync, you may use